 For all you carb-lovers who just can’t say no

 Choose baked, boiled or roasted potatoes (without butter or sour cream) rather than fried – you’ll save significantly on calories and feel fuller faster.

-Have fresh fruit or fruit sorbet, not cake, pie or ice cream.
+Have a sweet treat, like fresh fruit or fruit sorbet, not cake, pie or ice cream.

 Don’t drink your calories

 Order a glass of ice water with lemon or lime.
-The act of your body heating up the ice water will cause you to burn a few extra calories, to boot.
+The act of your body heating up the ice water will burn fat by causing you to burn a few extra calories, to boot.